by The Prairie Enthusiasts | Jul 19, 2023

 - Collecting Plants, Seeds, Rocks or Animals without permission from The Prairie Enthusiasts

-Dick has actively participated in the work parties and burning over the years with both The Nature Conservancy and The Prairie Enthusiasts.
+Dick actively participated in the Chapter work parties and prescribed burning over the years with both The Nature Conservancy and The Prairie Enthusiasts.

 Prior to 2000, the site was managed by The Nature Conservancy through their volunteer site steward program.
-Since assuming management responsibility in 2000, The Prairie Enthusiasts’ efforts have focused on the removal of such invasive species as buckthorn, Siberian elm and red cedar.
+Since assuming management responsibility in 2000, The Prairie Enthusiasts’ efforts have focused on the removal of invasive species such as buckthorn, Siberian elm and red cedar.
 Regular prescribed burns are conducted in late winter or early spring.
-We have also re-introduced appropriate species native to this area by overseeding portions of the site with locally collected seed.
+The St. Croix Valley Chapter has also re-introduced appropriate species native to this area by overseeding portions of the site with locally collected seed.

-The restoration work has been done mainly by volunteers, but the chapter has also received land management grants from the U.S. Fish and Wildlife Service and the Wisconsin Department of Natural Resources to hire contractors to assist with this work.
-We have also been fortunate to have the assistance of many students from University of Wisconsin River Falls who have participated in a variety of site management activities.
-Throughout our management history of the site, Dick Alexander has shown his continued support for our efforts by participating in many of the on-site work parties.
+Chapter volunteers have primarly conducted the restoration efforts, but the Chapter has also received land management grants from the U.S. Fish and Wildlife Service and the Wisconsin DNR to hire contractors to help.
+Students from the University of Wisconsin River Falls have also participated in a variety of site management activities.